 With the release of Prem, Snatam Kaur announced the beginning of her solo career and, under the wing of wizard producer Thomas Barquee, many popular CDs followed.
-Mantra aficionados rushed to buy her albums – Shanti, Grace, Anand, Live in Concert, Liberation’s Door, Ras, Feeling Good Today, Divine Birth, Evening Prayer and her latest release Sat Nam – songs from the Khalsa Youth Camps.
+Mantra aficionados rushed to buy her albums – Shanti, Grace, Anand, Live in Concert, Liberation’s Door, Ras, Feeling Good Today (the soundtrack for her children's DVD - Shanti the Yogi), Divine Birth, Evening Prayer and her latest release Sat Nam – songs from the Khalsa Youth Camps.

 She also collaborated with Gurmukh Kaur in the release of a number of Kundalini Yoga DVDs – Healthy Body Fearless Spirit, Circulation and Detox and Kundalini Yoga for a Strong Nervous System, and her music was used for background on two of Nirvair Singh’s instructional DVDs – Walk Tall with Kundalini Yoga and Grace and Prosperity with Kundalini Yoga.